Updated August 11, 2022.

 Solutions: Improving our Water and Sewer Infrastructure

 Instead of privatizing water systems, municipalities can partner together through public-public partnerships.
 Public partners are more responsive, reliable and cost-effective than private water companies.
-Intermunicipal cooperation, interlocal agreements and bulk purchasing consortiums can improve public services and reduce costs, while allowing communities to retain local control.
+Intermunicipal cooperation, interlocal agreements and bulk purchasing consortiums can improve public services and reduce costs.
+And it will do so while allowing communities to retain local control.
+Read our report: Public-Public Partnerships: An Alternative Model to Leverage the Capacity of Municipal Water Utilities.

 Sign our petition to support the WATER Act and fund affordable, public water for all Americans